 I also like to prepare the continental dishes using local ingredients.
-For example, I prefer to use whole wheat flour/ millet flour, cane jaggery/ palm sugar, ghee, cardamom and native fruits and bake eggless cakes/breads.
-You can find my fusion recipes in the following categories also:
+For example, I bake cakes/breads using whole wheat flour, millet flour, cane jaggery, palm sugar, ghee, cardamom, native fruits, etc. You can find my fusion recipes in these categories:

 I thank my husband for his support & encouragement and my son, who pursues photography as a hobby, for teaching me photography.

 Also, I thank my mother, an avid-gardener, who produces her own organic vegetables & fruits and inspires me with her vast knowledge in cooking & gardening.
-I dedicate this whole space to my late father who always encouraged us to take healthy foods by gifting us books on health & nutrition.
+I dedicate this whole space to my late father who kept encouraging us to take healthy foods by gifting us books on health & nutrition.

 Hope you find my blog useful & engaging, you may subscribe to receive my upcoming posts by email and stay connected with Megala’s Kitchen for healthy traditional vegetarian recipes.
 My recipes are published only in this virtual space and I am not hosting any YouTube channel.